 Social Security Claiming Strategy for Married Couples

-The best Social Security claiming strategy usually treats you and your spouse as one household, not two separate decisions.
-When one person files can affect spousal benefits and, more importantly, survivor benefits.
-Since the surviving spouse typically keeps the larger of the two checks, many couples choose staggered claiming dates to boost lifetime income and strengthen the surviving spouse’s long-term income floor.
+The best Social Security claiming strategy for married couples usually treats you and your spouse as one household, not two separate decisions.
+When one person files affects spousal benefits and, more importantly, survivor benefits.
+Because the surviving spouse typically keeps the larger of the two checks, many couples choose staggered claiming dates to boost lifetime income and strengthen the surviving spouse’s long-term income floor.

 Key Takeaways

 In most marriages, one spouse has the higher earnings record.
-That benefit often becomes the most valuable Social Security asset in the household.
+That benefit often becomes the most valuable Social Security asset in the household, which is why it usually drives the claiming plan.

-When the higher earner delays past full retirement age, their benefit increases permanently.
+When the higher earner delays past Full Retirement Age (FRA), their benefit increases permanently through delayed retirement credits.
 The increase stops at age 70, but the impact lasts for life.

 There is no one perfect answer for every couple.
-The right approach depends on cash-flow needs, health, life expectancy, age differences, and how much you’re relying on Social Security versus savings.
+The right approach depends on cash-flow needs, health, life expectancy, age differences, and how much you are relying on Social Security versus savings.

 This can create a smoother income path.
 You get some support earlier, while still building a larger check for later.